Swains Island: The Jennings dynasty

+Since the formation of the Fono in 1948, a member of the Jennings family has served as the island's member of the House of Representatives.
+Alexander E. Jennings served in the first Fono, followed by Zilpher Jennings in the third Fono.
+Between the 10th and 22nd Fonos, Wallace Jennings served seven terms and Jack Thompson served four.
+For the 23rd and 24th Fonos, Swains Island was represented by Eliza Jennings Thompson for two terms, followed by Wallace Thompson and, since the 29th Fono, Suʻa Alexander Eli Jennings.

 In popular culture

 Swains Island: One of the Last Jewels of the Planet (2014), directed and narrated by Jean-Michel Cousteau, was the first American Samoan film to be entered in the Blue Ocean Festival in Florida in 2014.
 The film won first place in the category "Cultural Connections, People and the Sea".

-The New Zealand-based band Te Vaka has written a song called Haloa Olohega ('Poor Olohega' in Tokelauan), lamenting the loss of the island for Tokelau.
+The New Zealand-based band Te Vaka has written a song called "Haloa Olohega" ('Poor Olohega' in Tokelauan), lamenting the loss of the island for Tokelau.